mmatyas/pegasus-docs/docs/dev/translate.md

 !!! help
     - `%1`, `%2`, ... in the text is a placeholder for additional values, such as numbers, file names, etc.
-    - screenshots for most of the translateable text can be found [here](https://imgur.com/a/no3Jm)
+    - screenshots for most of the translatable text can be found [here](https://imgur.com/a/no3Jm)

 ## 4. (optional) Rebuild Pegasus and test the translation